-that water- related issues are a scheduled agenda item mechanisms into which water-related issues are integrated Please explain Row - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Reviewing and guiding annual budgets Reviewing and guiding major plans of action Reviewing and guiding major plans of action Reviewing and guiding guiding sik management policies Reviewing and guiding strategy Setting performance objectives Other, please specify (See explanation) The Nominating and Corporate Governance Committee regularly meets with management to review internal and external factors and relationships affecting the company's reputation, including social and environmental issues.
-All members of the Committee are independent Board members.
-The Chair of the Committee reports to the full Board on its activities.
-The Board addresses the following items in its capacity as a governing body, all of which influence Conagra Brands' CSR directly or indirectly: reviewing and guiding strategy, reviewing and guiding plans of action; reviewing and guiding its management policies; reviewing and guiding annual budgets; reviewing and guiding business plans; setting performance objectives; monitoring implementation and performance objectives; coverseeing major capitagetical expenditures/acquisitions/divestitures; monitoring and overseeing corporate sustainability strategy (including climate change, water and deforestation topics) and related progress against public goals; reviewing innovation strategy; and approving some employee incentives.
-During Board meetings, board members are able to provide feedback and comments on these governance mechanisms and their relationship to managing CSR/sustainability, and climate change, water and deforestation risks as a subset of that where relevant.
+Governance Please explain

+mechanisms

+related into which

+issues are water-related

+а issues are

+scheduled integrated

+agenda

+item

+Row 1 Scheduled - some meetings Monitoring implementation and Our Board of Directors maintains a Nominating and Corporate Governance Committee.
+The responsibilities of the Nominating and Corporate Governance Committee include, but are not limited to: 1) reviewing and recommending to the Board corporate governance principles and guidelines for Conagra Brands; 2) reviewing Conagra Brands' environmental, social, and governance ("ESG") goals, policies, and practices and ESG issues of significance to the company, including sustainability and environmental responsibility; and 3)

+meetings performance social, and governmente (Loo / goals, pointes, and practices and Loo issues or significance to the company, motioning sustainationing and emponentiation in a contract of the committee reports to the full Board following every scheduled meeting of the

+Overseeing Committee.
+Also, the full Board and/or Committees of the Board address the following items in its capacity as a governing body, all of which influence Conagra Brands' CSR

+acquisitions directly or indirectly: reviewing and guiding strategy; reviewing and guiding plans of action; reviewing and guiding risk management policies; reviewing and guiding annual

+budgets; reviewing and guiding business plans; setting performance objectives; monitoring implementation and performance objectives; overseeing major capital

+Overseeing expenditures/acquisitions/divestitures; monitoring and overseeing corporate sustainability strategy (including climate change, water and deforestation topics) and related progress

+major capital against public goals; reviewing innovation strategy; and approving some employee incentives.
+During Board meetings, Board members are able to provide feedback and

+expenditures comments on these governance mechanisms, and their relationship to managing CSR/sustainability, and climate change, water and deforestation risks as a subset of that issue

+guiding annual where relevant.

+budgets

+Reviewing and

+quiding

+business plans

+Reviewing and

+guiding major

+plans of action

+Reviewing and

+guiding risk

+management

+policies

+Reviewing and

+guiding strategy

+Setting

+performance

+objectives

+Other, please

+specify (See

+explanation)